Why Gentle Parenting Often Results in a Train Wreck

 Many parents worry that they are “rewarding” bad behaviour by sitting with their child or hugging them when they need to calm down.
 I assure you, you are not.

 And when your child becomes frustrated and you sit with them, you become the ‘soother,’ the mechanism by which the child calms down.
 They don’t learn to deal with the feeling themselves because you are there to make it better.
 You are essentially a distraction from dealing with the feeling; you delay learning to deal with it rather than facilitate it.
 Such approaches don’t encourage independence, but rather the opposite.
 Learning to deal with an uncomfortable feeling on your own is key.
 You can say the same thing about any uncomfortable feeling, whether that’s frustration, anger, boredom, or any other.
-If we talk about boredom for a moment, it provides a good example.
-Dr. Belton, a senior researcher at the University of East Anglia’s School of Education and Lifelong Learning who is an expert in the impact of emotions on behaviour and learning, said, and I quote, “Boredom is an uncomfortable feeling.
+If we discuss boredom for a moment, it provides a good example.
+Dr. Belton, a senior researcher at the University of East Anglia’s School of Education and Lifelong Learning who is an expert in the impact of emotions on behaviour and learning, said, “Boredom is an uncomfortable feeling.”
 Nature abhors a vacuum, and some young people who do not have the interior resources or the responses to deal with that boredom creatively then end up smashing up bus shelters or taking cars out for a joyride.”
 In other words, if they don’t learn to deal with the uncomfortable feeling by themselves when they’re young, it comes out later, and not always in nice, constructive ways.

 Flexibility: Gentle parenting acknowledges that every child and situation is unique and requires flexibility.
 The parent is open to adapting their approach based on the needs of the child and the situation.
 You’ll notice that the three Cs (connection, communication, and consistency) run through these practices.